panpf/zoomimage/docs/wiki/scale.md

 [ScalesCalculator] is specially used to calculate mediumScale and maxScale.
 ZoomImage has two built-in [ScalesCalculator]:

+> * minMediumScale = `minScale * multiple`
+> * fillContainerScale = `max(containerSize.width / contentSize.width.toFloat(),
+    containerSize.height / contentSize.height.toFloat())`
+> * contentOriginScale = `max(contentOriginSize.width / contentSize.width.toFloat(),
+    contentOriginSize.height / contentSize.height.toFloat())`
+> * initialScale usually calculated by ReadMode
+> * multiple default value is 3f

 * [ScalesCalculator].Dynamic：
-    * maxScale is always `mediumScale * multiple`, mediumScale is dynamically calculated according to containerSize, contentSize, contentOriginSize, and the calculation rule is the largest of the following values:
-        * minMediumScale：The minimum intermediate zoom factor, calculated as:
-          ```kotlin
-          minScale * multiple
-          ```
-        * fillContainerScale：The zoom multiplier when the container is completely full, similar to ContentScale.Crop, is calculated as:
-          ```kotlin
-          max(
-              containerSize.width / contentSize.width.toFloat(),
-              containerSize.height / contentSize.height.toFloat()
-          )
-          ```
-        * originScale：Scale contentSize to a multiple of contentOriginSize, calculated as:
-          ```kotlin
-          max(
-              contentOriginSize.width / contentSize.width.toFloat(),
-              contentOriginSize.height / contentSize.height.toFloat()
-          )
-          ```
-        * In addition, when initialScale is greater than minScale and the difference between initialScale and mediumScale is less than mediumScale multiplied by differencePercentage, initialScale is used as mediumScale. initialScale is usually determined by ReadMode
+    * mediumScale calculation rules are as follows:
+        * If contentScale is FillBounds, it is always minMediumScale
+        * Always initialScale if initialScale is greater than minScale
+        * Otherwise, take the largest among minMediumScale, fillContainerScale, and contentOriginScale.
+    * maxScale calculation rules are as follows:
+        * If contentScale is FillBounds, it is always `mediumScale * multiple`
+        * Otherwise, take the largest among `mediumScale * multiple`, contentOriginScale
 * [ScalesCalculator].Fixed：
+    * mediumScale calculation rules are as follows:
+        * If contentScale is FillBounds, it is always minMediumScale
+        * Always initialScale if initialScale is greater than minScale
+        * Otherwise always minMediumScale
     * maxScale is always `mediumScale * multiple`
-    * The mediumScale calculation rule is used if initialScale is greater than minScale initialScale, otherwise use 'minScale * multiple'

-> The default value for multiple is 3f, differencePercentage is 0.3f

 scalesCalculator defaults to [ScalesCalculator].
 Dynamic, which you can modify into a Fixed or custom implementation